alessioborgi/Z-SASLM/README.md

 ## Overview 🚀

-This is an *Official Implementation* of the paper **Z-SASLM: Zero-Shot Style-Aligned SLI Blending Latent Manipulation**, accepted at **CVPR 2025, Workshop on AI for Creative Visual Content Generation, Editing, and Understanding**.
+This is an *Official Implementation* of the paper **Z-SASLM: Zero-Shot Style-Aligned SLI Blending Latent Manipulation**, accepted at **CVPR 2025, Workshop on AI for Creative Visual Content Generation, Editing, and Understanding** and published in the **Official CVPR 2025 Workshop Procedings**.
 Z-SASLM is a zero-shot framework for multi-style image synthesis that leverages Spherical Linear Interpolation (SLI) to achieve smooth, coherent blending—without any fine-tuning.

 <p align="center">
   <img src="assets/blending/SLERP_2_Styles_Blending_MedCub.png" alt="Screenshot" width="500">